JViacrusisBCIT/1800_202230_BBY17/README.md

 * [Contents](#content)

 ## General Info
-Welcome to iinsight, iinsight is an app to help educators manage their data and save time. iinsight allows educators to sync data between devices, quickly take notes, and capture pictures all in the app, and this is just the tip of the iceberg!
+Welcome to iinsight! iinsight is an app to help educators manage their data and save time. iinsight allows educators to sync data between devices, quickly take notes, and capture pictures all in the app, and this is just the tip of the iceberg!